YoushanLiu/FDFK2D/README.md

 - `make install`
 - `cd ../Tests/test1`

-Then, you can run the test.
+Then, you can run the tests.
 - `./run_this_example`

 # Documentation